bjmcnamee/MTU_R_Projects/README.md

 <li><a href="https://github.com/bjmcnamee/R_ETL_MTU_Assignments/blob/main/2/Bernard_McNamee_R00207204_Shiny.R">Project Code</a></li>
 <li><a href="https://github.com/bjmcnamee/R_ETL_MTU_Assignments/blob/main/2/Bernard_McNamee_R00207204_Report%20.rmd">R Markdown Code</a></li>
 <br>
-- Build Shiny app dashboard to display range of plots for any combination of variables of the Pharma Process Dataset
+<li>Build Shiny app dashboard to display range of plots for any combination of variables of the Pharma Process Dataset</li>
-- Fit LR to plot
+<li>Fit LR to plot</li>
-- Apply two Monte Carlo simulation models to predict variable tconc for variable year 2015
+<li>Apply two Monte Carlo simulation models to predict variable tconc for variable year 2015</li>
 <br><br><i>Consider a machine that inserts a needle into test tubes on a conveyer for sampling in a factory process.
 This machine may become misaligned in the 2 dimensions of the plane of conveyer travel (x and y axes) independently.
 The machine is realigned to centre at the start of each day and it then samples 200 test tubes throughout the day.
 The machine fails to sample correctly if it is misaligned in any direction by 2cm or more, as it misses the test tube (possibly colliding with the glass).
 The x misalignment is 0.1mm on average in the direction of conveyor travel (positive x-direction) for each test, but that this can vary somewhat with a standard deviation of 0.1mm.
 Similarly, the y misalignment is biased in the negative y-direction, and is much smaller on average; the engineers believe that the average misalignment in the negative y direction is 0.05mm per test, with a standard deviation of 0.05mm.</i><br><br>
 - Simulate the distribution of misalignments at the end of the day
 - Estimate the likelihood of failure throughout the day?